eclipse-xpanse/xpanse/README.md

 ### Build and Package

-First, you can build the whole OSC project, including all modules (orchestrator, OCL, runtime, plugins, etc), simply
+First, you can build the whole xpanse project, including all modules (orchestrator, OCL, runtime, plugins, etc), simply
 with:

 ```shell